SeaQL/sea-query/README.md

 ## Introduction

-This library is the foundation of upcoming projects on Document ORM (Sea-ORM) and Database Synchor (Sea-Horse).
+This library is the foundation of upcoming projects on Document ORM (SeaORM) and Database Synchor (SeaHorse).

 ## Install